OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ### 5.5.
 Apple Uses Flawed Privacy Arguments

-> "The most dangerous feature that browsers have are not the device API’s; it is the ability to **link to and download native apps**."
+> The most dangerous feature that browsers have are not the device API’s; it is the ability to **link to and download native apps**.
 > <cite>[Niels Leenheer - HTML5test](https://nielsleenheer.com/articles/2021/hardware-and-the-web-the-balance-between-usefulness-security-and-privacy/)</cite>